Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/aws-bactopia-intro.md

 ---
-title: “Bactopia on AWS: step by step guide”
+title: “A step by step guide to Bactopia on AWS”
 description: ""
 author: ["Tim Read"]
 date: ‘2021-05-15’